 The attachment of antibodies (and other proteins) to a plate is dependent on both electrostatic and hydrophobic binding of the antibody (Ab) to the plastic surface.
 Antibodies will bind to almost any chemically or non-chemically modified surface, i.e. glass, plastic, metal, etc., and assays can be developed on any of these solid phases.
 For most biological applications, the attachment of a secondary Ab is carried out onto microtiter plates.
-The binding of a pure secondary antibody, such as affinity-purified Goat antibody to Mouse IgG (GxM IgG) or affinity-purified goat antibody to Rabbit IgG (GxR IgG) is carried out at the pl of the antibody where it has no net charge.
+The binding of a pure secondary antibody, such as affinity-purified donkey antibody to sheep IgG (DxS IgG) or affinity-purified goat antibody to rabbit IgG (GxR IgG) or to mouse IgG (GxM IgG) is carried out at the pl of the antibody where it has no net charge.
 The Ab has low aqueous solubility at this pH.
-The pl for most polyclonal antibodies such as goat antibodies is between pH 7 and 8.
+The pl for most polyclonal antibodies is between pH 7 and 8.

 The supplied Coating Buffer is at pH 7.2.
 Our Coating Buffer is supplied as 10mM sodium phosphate with preservative added.
-We recommend using the GxR IgG or GxM IgG antibodies at 10 μ g/mL.
+We recommend using the DxS IgG, GxR IgG, or GxM IgG antibodies at 10 μ g/mL.
 The antibody should be diluted in the Coating Buffer in a new polyethylene beaker with a new Telon stir bar.
 The beaker and stir bar should be designated to be used only for coating one antibody and not be used for any other purposes.
 The beaker and stir bar should be washed with DI water only and allowed to air dry.
 It should not be washed with detergent.
 We suggest coating at 150 μ L/well if the final well reaction volume is 100 μ L or 250 μ L/well if your immunoassay reaction is 200 μ L.